opentracing-contrib/java-thrift/README.md

 If no custom ClientSpanDecorator is provided, the DefaultClientSpanDecorator is used.
 This delegates its methods to the static methods in the SpanDecorator class.
-TThe DefaultClientSpanDecorator can be extended if you want to add to the default behaviour.
+The DefaultClientSpanDecorator can be extended if you want to add to the default behaviour.

 ## License